Author: Obstetrician Dr Peter England

 Choose an exercise that you enjoy to help ensure you will continue.
 Walking multiple times a week is a great place to begin.

-The exercise will also assist to improve any low mood or mental health concerns that can be present when you have PCOS.
+Exercise will assist to improve any low mood or mental health concerns that can be present when you have PCOS.

 Read about Medications to help with PCOS.